-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 * The Indian U-16 national team’s friendly games scheduled in March in Tajikistan have been cancelled after the Tajikistan government banned citizens of 35 nations, including India, from entering the country.

+* The Moroccan football association said all games in the north African country would be played without fans from March 5, after its first case was reported.

 * The Chinese Grand Prix in Shanghai set for April 19 has been postponed by the governing body FIA and Formula One.
-The authorities will weigh up potential alternative dates later in the year.
+The authorities will consider alternative dates later in the year.

 * Melbourne’s major events chief Martin Pakula is confident the Australian Grand Prix will go ahead as scheduled on March 15, but said he could offer no firm guarantees because of the dynamic nature of the epidemic.